-Japan expects limited impact from U.S. move to scrap Iran oil sanctions waivers
+Japan expects little impact from U.S. scrapping Iran oil waivers

 “We will closely watch international oil markets and exchange views with Japanese companies involved in crude imports and may consider taking necessary measures,” he said, declining to give details.

-The United States reimposed sanctions on exports of Iranian oil last November following U.S. President Donald Trump’s move to unilaterally pull out of a 2015 accord between Iran and six world powers to curb Tehran’s nuclear program.
+The United States reimposed sanctions on exports of Iranian oil last November following U.S. President Donald Trump’s move to unilaterally pull out of a 2015 accord between Iran and six world powers to curb Tehran’s nuclear programme.

 Eight economies, including China and India as well as Japan, were granted waivers for six months, and several had expected those exemptions to be renewed.

-Japanese refineries earlier put a halt on imports of Iranian oil after buying 15.3 million barrels between January and March ahead of the expiry of the waiver on U.S. sanctions, according to industry sources and data on Refinitiv Eikon.
+Japanese refineries earlier put a halt on imports of Iranian oil after buying 15.3 million barrels between January and March ahead of the expiry of their sanctions waiver, according to industry sources and data on Refinitiv Eikon.

+The White House said it was working with top oil exporters Saudi Arabia and the United Arab Emirates (UAE) to ensure the market was “adequately supplied”.

+Sultan Ahmed al-Jaber, the CEO of the Abu Dhabi National Oil Co (ADNOC) of the UAE is in Tokyo for talks with Seko, METI said.
+The visit was planned before the U.S. announcement, an official in the Japanese ministry said.

+Khaled al-Fadhel, the Kuwaiti oil minister, is also in Tokyo, the METI official said.

+Al-Jaber and al-Fadhel will hold talks with Seko separately later on Tuesday but there are no plans to discuss alternative supplies to Iranian crude at the meetings, the official said.

-Reporting by Yuka Obayashi; Writing by Aaron Sheldrick; editing by Richard Pullin and Kenneth Maxwell
+Reporting by Yuka Obayashi; Writing by Aaron Sheldrick; Editing by Richard Pullin, Kenneth Maxwell and Tom Hogue